 In 2015, United Nations Member States adopted 17 Sustainable Development Goals (SDGs) as a cornerstone of their 2030 Agenda for Sustainable Development, articulating a shared vision of urgent global priorities for the planet and its people.
 Recognizing the importance of their urgent call to action, this survey framework and findings tie back to multiple SDGs to inform policy and programs targeting these global goals.
-After assessing how online and offline MSMEs conduct basic business functions, the survey identified challenges that such MSMEs face in regard to their digital tool usage, or lack thereof.
+After assessing how online and offline MSMEs conduct basic business functions, the survey identified challenges that such MSMEs face regarding their digital tool usage, or lack thereof.
 These insights tie to SDG 9: Industry, Innovation, and Infrastructure, which calls for a significant increase in access to information and communications technology and for universal and affordable Internet access.
 The survey also looked at how online MSMEs use digital tools for business purposes; specifically, it explored how their digital tool usage changed during the COVID-19 pandemic.
 By examining how MSMEs developed their economic resilience through the use of digital tools during the pandemic, this line of inquiry links to SDG 1: No Poverty and SDG 8: Decent Work and Economic Growth.
 Reporting on the women-owned MSME segment also sheds light on SDG 5: Gender Equality, with women-led enterprises using digital tools to enter the marketplace and contribute to the global economy.
 Similarly, reporting on the manufacturing and industry sector provides insights on SDG 9: Industry, Innovation, and Infrastructure, and reporting on the agriculture and food production sector aligns to SDG 2: Zero Hunger and SDG 12: Sustainable Production and Consumption.
 By concluding with suggested interventions for public, private, and development sector actors to address MSME challenges in using digital tools, the spirit of the survey embodies SDG 17: Partnerships for the Goals.

-This report uses the term "micro, small, and medium enterprises" (MSMEs) to refer to the businesses surveyed for this research, in line with terminology used by multilateral institutions such as the International
+vi This report uses the term "micro, small, and medium enterprises" (MSMEs) to refer to the businesses surveyed for this research, in line with the terminology used by multilateral institutions such as the International

 Finance Corporation and the United Nations.
-Although many countries have different official definitions of MSMEs (including Brazil, where the government officially classifies small and microenterprises by revenue), DAI applied a standardized definition for consistency across all survey countries, based on the number of full-time, part-time, or seasonal employees or workers (including the respondent): micro (one employee), small (2-9 employees), and medium (10-249 employees).
+Although many countries have different official definitions of MSMEs (including Brazil, where the government officially classifies small and microenterprises by revenue), DAI applied a standardized definition for consistency across all survey countries, based on the number of full-time, part-time, or seasonal employees or workers (including the respondent): micro (one employee), small (two to nine employees), and medium (10 to 249 employees).

-[&]quot;Digital tools" refers to Internet-based technologies and social media.
-This is a broad term that includes the use of the internet in any of the following activities: any of the following social media platforms such as Facebook, Facebook Messenger, Facebook Marketplace, WhatsApp or Instagram; other social media platforms such as Twitter, Tik Tok, Linkedln, SnapChat, Pinterest, Tumblr, Reddit, YouTube; other messaging applications such as Viber, Line, WeChat, and QQ, iMessenger, Telegram, Signal; business software or cloud computing (for example, Microsoft Office, Word or Excel, / Google Drive, Docs or Sheets, Amazon Web Services, etc); e-commerce websites, such as Amazon, Alibaba, or Etsy, Facebook Marketplace, Magazine Luiza, Mercado Livre, OLX; email, such as Gmail, Hotmail, or Yahoo; mobile banking and digital payments, such as PayPal, Venmo, Mercado Pago, PagSeguro, PicPay; videoconferencing, such as Zoom, Skype, or Google Hangouts.
+&quot;Digital tools" refers to Internet-based technologies and social media.
+This is a broad term that includes the use of the internet in any of the following activities: social media platforms, such as Facebook, Facebook Messenger, Facebook Marketplace, WhatsApp, or Instagram; other social media platforms, such as Twitter, TikTok, LinkedIn, SnapChat, Pinterest, Tumbir, Reddit, or YouTube; other messaging applications, such as Viber, Line, WeChat, QQ, or Telegram; business software or cloud computing, such as Microsoft Office, Word or Excel, Google Drive, Docs or Sheets, or Amazon Web Services); e-commerce websites, such as Amazon, Alibaba, Etsy, or Mercado Libre; email, such as Gmail, Hotmail, or Yahoo; mobile banking and digital payments, such as PayPal, Venmo, Yape, or Plin; videoconferencing, such as Zoom, Skype, or Google Hangouts.

-Research findings reported in this series should not be considered representative of country MSMEs due to the limitations of the surveys.
+viii Research findings reported in this series should not be considered representative of country MSMEs due to the limitations of the surveys.
 See methodology appendices for more information.